antonio-leitao/bib/README.md

 ## Exploration

+- `bib status` : Print basic stack statistics.
+- `bib list <LENGTH>` : Prints all references in the stack.
+Optionally choose list size.
 - `bib open <QUERY>` : Select reference to open.
-- `bib status <QUERY>` : Print basic stack statistics.
 - `bib search <QUERY>` : Interactive search over all references in stack.
-Allows for opening and deleting.
+Allows for opening and deleting and moving between stacks.
 Papers can be furthered filtered in UI.
+Suitable for in depth organization of stacks.

 ## Export